eea/eea.dataservice/trunk/eea.dataservice/eea/dataservice/migration/README.txt

     - http://plone_site/@@migrate_figures
     - http://plone_site/@@migrate_figurerelations

-    One new folders /SITE/figures will be created.
+    Two new folders will be created under /SITE .
+One containing organisations and a second one containing some figures. (for demo purpose just a few datasets are imported at this point)

 Migrate old dataservice
 =======================